CARROLL and PGIM Real Estate Execute Portfolio Sale of More Than 3,500 Units

-Jim Mehalso, led the portfolio transaction for PGIM Real Estate.
-Easley Hooff, VP of Investments led CARROLL’s efforts.
+Jim Mehalso led the portfolio transaction for PGIM Real Estate and Easley Hooff, Vice President of Investments, led CARROLL’s efforts.
 Seller was represented by Eastdil Secured in this transaction.

 CARROLL, a privately held real estate company, was founded in 2004.
 With headquarters in Atlanta, Ga., and regional offices in Dallas-Fort Worth, Raleigh, Denver, Tampa, and New York, CARROLL focuses on multifamily communities, including acquisitions, property and asset management services, ground-up development and fund management.
 The Firm has raised more than $4.3 billion of equity through CARROLL-sponsored funds and joint ventures.
 CARROLL has successfully purchased, developed, or sold more than $19.6 billion in real estate.

 The company manages more than 32,257 multifamily units across nine states representing $8.3 billion in assets under management and has purchased other multifamily owner/operators throughout the U.S. CARROLL has also developed student housing, single-family residential, and retail communities, and has managed more than $500 million in construction projects throughout the past 10 years.
 From due diligence to execution, CARROLL has the internal capabilities and the external relationships to identify, underwrite, and close transactions.
 For more information, visit carrollorg.com.

 About PGIM Real Estate